AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 Eclipse can be downloaded from [here](https://www.eclipse.org).

 You can also use IntelliJ IDEA which can be downloaded from [here](https://www.jetbrains.com/idea/).
-You should copy "[dataset](https://github.com/CI-labo-OPU/FML_Competition2020/tree/master/jfml2020_sample/dataset)" and "[src](https://github.com/CI-labo-OPU/FML_Competition2020/tree/master/jfml2020_sample/src)" to the project in IntelliJ IDEA like:
+You should copy "[dataset](https://github.com/CI-labo-OPU/FML_Competition2020/tree/master/jfml2020_sample/dataset)" and "[src](https://github.com/CI-labo-OPU/FML_Competition2020/tree/master/jfml2020_sample/src)" to the project in IntelliJ IDEA so that it looks like:

 <img src="png/intellij_idea_snap.png" width="40%">

 ## About the sample package
-This package includes three java source codes as follows:
+This package includes three Java source codes as follows:
  + Item.java
  + ItemSet.java
  + Main.java